 Letters to referees should include a brief description of the candidate's department and its mission.
 Letters should also specify a date for return of the evaluation.
-Candidates will not be shown external letters as part of the promotion and tenure process.
+Candidates will not be shown or have access to external letters as part of the promotion and tenure process.